digma-ai/digma/README.md

 ## How do I contribute and are you guys even Open-sourcing this?

 We are committed to making Digma an Open Source platform.
-However, we are just getting started, and not everythign is finalized enough yet to accept contributors.
-Currently we've made our vscode plugin repo public with an MIT license.
+However, we are just getting started, and some of the code is not yet finalized enough yet to accept contributors.
+Currently we've made our [vscode plugin repo](https://github.com/digma-ai/digma-vscode-plugin) public with an MIT license.
 We'll continue to add the additional repos as they become formalized enough to start working on them jointly.

 In the meantime...
-### Consider starring this repo :star: It helps us know you care!
+### Consider :star: this repo!
+It helps us know you care!

 ### Join our community :classical_building: